AutodeskGames/stingray-docs/source/stingray_help/animation/blend_shapes/create_blend_shapes.md

 ## Import blend shapes in Stingray

-1. In Stingray, ensure the following options are selected in the **FBX Import** window that appears:
+1. In Stingray, ensure the following options are selected in the **Import FBX** window that appears:

 	  - Blend Shapes

-	  - New or Update Skeleton: The name of your shape should appear in this field.
+	  - Skeleton with **New or update skeleton** selection: The name of your shape should appear in the Skeleton Name.

 	  - Import Clips